junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 If you live where people are sometimes bitten or killed by poisonous snakes, find out what antivenoms are available, get them ahead of time, and keep them on hand.

-Some antivenoms—those in dried or ‘lyophilized’ form—can be kept without refrigeration.
+Some antivenoms, those in dried or ‘lyophilized’ form, can be kept without refrigeration.

 Others need to be kept cold.